 South Korea, Busan

-Both: Koreans and Asian tourists love to visit Busan in the summer season.
+Both Koreans and Asian tourists love to visit Busan in the summer season.
 The city is well connected not only with the rest of the country (by fast trains) but also with Japan.
-For example – a fast ferry to Japanese Fukuoka arrives in less than 3 hours.
+For example, a fast ferry to Japanese Fukuoka arrives in less than three hours.

 Tourists from outside Asia rarely reach the south of Korea.
 Most of them focus only on visiting Seoul.

-The more I am glad that I visited this place.
-In the below post, I will introduce you to several places that will prove to you that Busan is a great tourist attraction.
+I am glad that I visited this place.
+In the post below, I will introduce you to several places that will prove to you that Busan is a great tourist attraction.
 Therefore, I hope that you will find below some reasons why you will not want to miss this place during your visit to Korea.
-It’s worth visiting it!
+It’s worth visiting!

 Busan – summer capital of South Korea.
 Where to start?